 Moore also identified his principal weakness as Bond: “Quite honestly, I do everything the same and I think everything comes out the same, whether I’m flinching as James Bond or raising my eyebrows as Simon Templar.”
 His casualness often borders on disinterest and a certain “mailing it in” approach results.

 As for the film, it has two primary faults.
 First, an annoying Louisiana good ole’ boy, Sheriff Pepper (Clifton James), brought in for broad, Jerry Lewisesque comic relief.
-Second, a very poor finale, with Kanaga dispatched in a manner way beyond the special effects capabilities of the time.
+Second, a very poor finale, with the delightful Kananga dispatched in a manner way beyond the special effects capabilities of the time.
+He deserved better.